GMAT, Executive Assessment, or GRE Score

 - “Launch a data-management start-up.”

 Through your resume and recommendation, we have a clear sense of your professional path to date.
-What are your career goals over the next three to five years and what, in your imagination, would be your long-term dream job?
+What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-- Why do you feel Columbia Business School is a good fit for you?
+Why do you feel Columbia Business School is a good fit for you academically, culturally, and professionally?
+Please be specific.
 (250 words)

 If you wish to provide further information or additional context around your application to the Admissions Committee, please upload a brief explanation of any areas of concern in your academic record or personal history.
 This does not need to be a formal essay.
 You may submit bullet points.
 (Maximum 500 Words)